Your Visit

 Getting here

 The nearest mainline railway station is Wakefield Westgate.
 It takes about 20 minutes for a taxi ride from the train station.
-The 232 buses run from Wakefield Westgate and Huddersfield Train Stations to the nearby Reindeer pub.

 Bicycle racks are available by the Café entrance for visitors who would like to cycle to the Museum.
 Research routes to find us here.